ebbithegamer/ebbis-site-o-fun/README.md

 # Ebbi's Site O' Fun!
 My personal website.
-This is a private repository for now.
+This is outdated but will be updated *eventually*.